-- Make it easy for users to subscribe to your list – add the newsletter sign up box in places that is visible while users are browsing the website
+- Make it easy for users to subscribe to your list – add the newsletter sign-up box in places that are visible while users are browsing the website.

-- Give them incentives (like a free book, free resources) – Freebies can make a big difference into how many people will sign up for your newsletter
+- Give them incentives (like a free ebook or free resources) – Freebies can make a big difference in how many people will sign up for your newsletter.

-- Keep your promises – if you promise weekly updates, make sure that you send an email with new tips on a weekly basis.
+- Keep your promises – if you promise weekly updates, make sure that you send an email with new tips weekly.

-- Don’t abuse their trust – users’ trust you with their email addresses, and while you can use automation to send personalized mass emails, don’t abuse their trust with too many emails.
-Everyone’s inbox is already full of promotional emails so think when it’s best to send them another one.
+- Don’t abuse their trust – Users trust you with their email addresses, and while you can use automation to send personalized mass emails, don’t abuse their trust.
+Everyone’s inbox is already full of promotional emails, so think about when to send them another.

-Do you know what is the rule of 7?
+Do you know what the rule of 7 is?

-It’s a rather old marketing rule which states that a potential client should see or hear an ad (or message) at least 7 times before they’ll take an action to buy a product or service.
+It’s a rather old marketing rule that states that a potential client should see or hear an ad (or message) at least 7 times before they’ll take action to buy a product or service.

-This is applicable to internet marketing as well.
-In website marketing terms, this means you need to get users to re-visit your website a number of times before they proceed to the next step of your funnel.
+This applies to internet marketing as well.
+In website marketing terms, you need to get users to revisit your website several times before they proceed to the next step of your digital marketing funnel.

-Publishing new content on a frequent basis and using social media marketing and email marketing are all great ways to achieve this but there is one more method that is highly effective and this is remarketing.
+Publishing new content frequently and using social media marketing and email marketing are all great ways to achieve this, but there is one more method that is highly effective, and this is remarketing.

-With remarketing you use advertising platforms (either Google Ads, Facebook, or even Twitter) to re-connect with people that visited your website at least once.
+With remarketing, you use advertising platforms (either Google Ads, Facebook, or even Twitter) to re-connect with people who visited your website at least once.

-This has a number of advantages including more targeted traffic, lower advertising costs and higher conversion rates.
+This has several advantages, including more targeted traffic, lower advertising costs, and higher conversion rates.

 When you do website marketing, you should not forget two important things:

 First: To keep your website up-to-date

-This means upgrading your website software to the latest version, ensuring that your website is secure and that is using the latest technologies.
+This means upgrading your website software to the latest version, ensuring that your website is secure and uses the latest technologies.

 Second: To keep your content fresh and relevant